montagejs/montagejs.org/docs/tools-minit.md

     <pre>$ minit create:app -n <em>app-name</em></pre>

-    This generates a new directory—*app-name*, which contains the default MontageJS application directories with production dependencies—in the current directory.
+    This generates a new directory—*app-name*, which contains the default Mod application directories with production dependencies—in the current directory.

 * To add a component to a project: